kevinweber/wbounce/readme.txt

 == Installation ==

 1. Upload wBounce into you plugin directory (/wp-content/plugins/) and activate the plugin through the 'Plugins' menu in WordPress.
-2. Configure the plugin via the admin backend.
+2. Configure the plugin via the admin backend and define your template.
+You can even insert shortcodes that are provided by your other plugins.
 3. Optionally: Sign up to the wBounce newsletter to get notified about major updates.